iotaledger/wallet.rs/.changes/reattach.md

 "nodejs-binding": patch
 ---

-Use local data when reattaching transactions.
+Use local data when reattaching transactions and check inclusion state for reattached messages.